ODA-js/oda-js-documentation/create-new-form/create-new-react-component/simple-form-on-react.md

 )(SampleFormEdit);
 ```

-This example contains examples of using form controls.
+This example contains the examples of using form controls.

-Let's look this form.
+Let's look at this form.

-**Section 'import'** defines external components, functions, styles.
+**'Import' section ** defines external components, functions, styles.
 You must include React and Compose in every component.
-Use `WithProps` function of recompose to configure of UI \(labels, titles and other text\) with localization.
+Use `WithProps` function of recompose to configure of UI \(labels, titles and other text\) with the localization.

-**Simple React component** describes by next code:
+**Simple React component** described with the next code:

 ```javascript
 const ComponentName = ({ data, ui, actions, locale }) => {